pubky/pubky-knowledge-base/Explore/PubkyApp/Client/PubkyApp.md

 - **Platform**: Web (Next.js progressive web app)
 - **Status**: Active development

-The application follows a local-first architecture where writes commit to local IndexedDB immediately for instant UI feedback, then sync to the [[Homeserver|homeserver]] in the background.
+The application follows a local-first architecture where writes commit to local IndexedDB immediately for instant UI feedback, then sync to the [[Homeserver|Homeserver]] in the background.

 ## Tech Stack